Lawmakers bash U.S. Army plan to cut 57,000 troops and civilians

-WASHINGTON (Reuters) - The Obama administration was criticized by lawmakers on Wednesday over U.S. Army plans to cut nearly 60,000 soldiers and civilian personnel, warning the reductions were risky for U.S. forces at a time of conflict in the Middle East and rising tensions with Russia.
+WASHINGTON (Reuters) - Lawmakers on Wednesday sharply criticized long-announced U.S. Army plans to cut nearly 60,000 soldiers and civilian personnel due to tight budgets, warning it was risky and short-sighted at a time of Middle East conflict and rising tensions with Russia.

-Senator John McCain, the Republican head of the Armed Services Committee, called the plan to cut 40,000 soldiers and 17,000 civilian personnel “another dangerous consequence of budget-driven strategy” pursued by President Barack Obama.
+Senator John McCain, the Republican head of the Armed Services Committee, called the decision to cut 40,000 soldiers and 17,000 civilian personnel “another dangerous consequence of budget-driven strategy” pursued by President Barack Obama.

+Republican presidential contender Jeb Bush told veterans in Hudson, New Hampshire, that the United States “can’t lead without a strong military” and pursuit of the planned cuts would leave the country with “the smallest Army that we’ve had since the start of World War Two.”

-Criticism arose as Army Secretary John McHugh began notifying members of Congress about military units that would be reduced and how states would be affected.
-On Tuesday, USA Today published some details of the reductions.
+The criticism arose as Army Secretary John McHugh began notifying members of Congress about military units that would be reduced and how states would be affected.
+The Army plans to present fuller details of the reductions on Thursday, but USA Today published the names of some of the affected units on Tuesday.

 The hardest hit bases include Fort Benning, Georgia, and Joint Base Elmendorf-Richardson, Alaska.
 Army officials planned to convert a 4,000-member brigade combat team at each base into a 1,050-member battalion task force, a loss of nearly 3,000 soldiers apiece, according to an Army document seen by Reuters.